itsmehere/CS50AI/Week5_NeuralNetworks/traffic/README.md

 # Traffic

-Write an AI to identify which traffic sign appears in a photograph.
+An AI to identify which traffic sign appears in a photograph.

 ## Background: